emctague/parseNow/README.md

 # parseNow

-This is a combined lexer and parser that reads grammar rules from a definition file, uses those grammar rules to parse a second input file, and outputs a JSON syntax tree for the parsed input.
+This is a combined lexer and top-down parser that reads grammar rules from a definition file, uses those grammar rules to parse a second input file, and outputs a JSON syntax tree for the parsed input.